-- ii. if, immediately before the cessation of Executive's employment, Executive participates (other than pursuant to COBRA) in a Company group health plan, then, for the twelve (12) months following the date of such cessation (or, if sooner, if executive becomes eligible to obtain coverage under another employer plan), the Company will provide COBRA continuation coverage under such plan to Executive and his spouse at the Company's expense, if and to the extent they or either of them shall have elected and shall be entitled to receive COBRA continuation coverage; and Executive shall provide immediate notice to the Company of such election and the date of such entitlement.
-The Company may impute income to Executive in an amount determined by the Company, in its sole discretion, to the extent the Company determines that such imputation of income is necessary to mitigate the risk of penalties and/or taxes to Executive or the Company, or to otherwise comply with applicable law; and - iii.
-Executive will immediately vest solely in (1) all of the Initial RSUs and that have not vested on such cessation date and (2) those Performance-Based RSUs and/or 2023 RSUs earned prior to the date of such cessation of employment and that (but for such cessation of employment) are scheduled to vest during (but not after) the one-year period following such cessation date; and, except as provided in the foregoing clauses (1) and (2), all other unvested and/or unearned Shares and equity-based awards then held by Executive will remain outstanding and held in suspense for ninety (90) days following such termination and (I) if a Change of Control occurs within such ninety (90) day period, then, in such circumstances only, those Shares and equity-based incentive awards shall become fully vested, with any performance-based equity awards then otherwise subject to an open performance period (as of the later of the termination or Change in Control) being deemed earned at the target amount established by the Company in connection with the grant of the applicable performance-based equity awards and (II) if a Change of Control does not occur within such ninety (90) day period, those Shares and equity-based awards shall be forfeited on such ninetieth (90th) day.
+- ii. vi. if, immediately before the cessation of Executive's employment, Executive participates (other than pursuant to COBRA) in a Company group health plan, then, for the twelve (12) months following the date of such cessation (or, if sooner, if executive upon Executive becomes eligible to obtain coverage under another employer plan), the Company will provide COBRA continuation coverage under such plan to Executive and his spouse at the Company's expense, if and to the extent they or either of them shall have elected and shall be entitled to receive COBRA continuation coverage;

+and coverage.
+Executive shall provide immediate notice to the Company (i) of such election of COBRA coverage and the date of such entitlement, entitlement, and (ii) upon Executive becoming eligible for coverage under another employer plan.
+The Company may impute income to Executive in an amount determined by the Company, in its sole discretion, to the extent the Company determines that such imputation of income is necessary to mitigate the risk of penalties and/or taxes to Executive or the Company, or to otherwise comply with applicable law; and

+- iii. vii.
+Executive will immediately vest solely in (1) all of the Initial RSUs and that have not vested on such cessation date and (2) those Performance-Based RSUs and/or 20232024 RSUs earned prior to the date of such cessation of employment and that (but for such cessation of employment) are scheduled to vest during (but not after) the one-year period following such cessation date; and, except as provided in the foregoing clauses (1) and (2), all other unvested and/or unearned Shares and equity-based awards then held by Executive will remain outstanding and held in suspense for ninety (90) days following such termination and (I) if a Change of Control occurs within such ninety (90) day period, then, in such circumstances only, those Shares and equity-based incentive awards shall become fully vested, with any performance-based equity awards then otherwise subject to an open performance period (as of the later of the termination or Change in Control) being deemed earned at the target amount established by the Company in connection with the grant of the applicable performance-based equity awards and (ii) if a Change of Control does not occur within such ninety (90) day period, those Shares and equity-based awards shall be forfeited on such ninetieth (90th) day.